Christian group draws more than 2,000 ready to rock, praise

 He explained that many of the songs are derived from personal experiences of growth, loss, trust and grace.

-"Knowing Jesus and belonging to him is surrendering your life to him knowing that he's not life enhancement -- he's life.
-Are you with me?"
-Hall asked the crowd, to which there was a roar of applause and cheers.
+“Knowing Jesus and belonging to him is surrendering your life to him knowing that he’s not life enhancement — he’s life.
+Are you with me?”
+Hall asked the crowd, to which there was a roar of applause.

 The performance brought out attendees young and old and from across Christian denominations.